kwodzicki/video_utils/README.md

 To enable automated commercial skipping, ensure that the [comskip][comskip] utility is installed and in your PATH environment variable.
-To tune how comskip detects commerical breaks in files, a .ini file is used. video_utils provides an easy way to set the .ini file through an environment variable as discussed below.
+To tune how comskip detects commerical breaks in videos, a `.ini` file is used. `video_utils` provides an easy way to set the `.ini` file through an environment variable as discussed below.

 #### Comskip INI file

-To easily have comskip use a specific ini file, define a COMSKIP_INI environment variable for the user that will be running the scripts.
-To do this, simply add the following line to your .bashrc or .bash_profile:
+To easily have comskip use a specific `.ini` file, define a COMSKIP_INI environment variable for the user that will be running the scripts.
+To do this, simply add the following line to your ~/.bashrc or ~/.bash_profile:

 	export COMSKIP_INI=/path/to/comskip.ini

-If code will be run under a user without a home directory, such as on a raspberry pi where Plex typically runs under the plex user, one can add the environment variable definition to the /etc/profile file, which will define it for all user on the computer.
+If code will be run under a user without a home directory, such as on a Raspberry Pi where Plex typically runs under the plex user, one can add the environment variable definition to the /etc/profile file, which will define it for all user on the computer.
 You can also have it only defined for given users based on the uid.
 For example, if your plex user is uid 456, then you could add